maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 #### "authorization_levels" section

 Authorization levels section is used for authenticating the dedicated server controllers.
-You usually do not have to change it.
+It's good practice to change the passwords for SuperAdmin and Admin here.

 #### "masterserver_account" section
 This is where you fill in your dedicated server login and password.

->>>>> If you want to enable Planets transactions for your server fill in the `<validation_key>`, use your own ManiaPlanet account validation key here.
+>>>>> If you want to enable Planets transactions for your server fill in the `<validation_key>`.
+You use your own ManiaPlanet account validation key here.

 #### "server_options" section